Forecasting skill of a crowd-prediction platform: A comparison of exchange rate forecasts: Methodology

+In order to compare the Metaculus prediction, which is discussed in the prior section, to the random-walks predictions, we need to generate the latter.
+Since this study seeks to collect predictions for whether a currency will depreciate to a certain value by a certain time, a Monte Carlo simulation was used to collect these predictions.
+The random-walk, described in equation \ref{randomwalk}, is a model that simply projects the normal distribution with the historic standard deviation into the future.

+$x_t$ shall be the value of a currency at time $t$, as measured in US-dollars.
+The next time steps value is defined as the current value plus some random change ($\epsilon$), which is normally distributed with the historic standard deviation of the exchange rate series.

-Since the concept of the "gamblers ruin" is researched, it is possible to derive a closed-form-solution that returns the probability of a currency depreciating below a certain threshold, depending on the time remaining, the assumed future variance of the exchange rate and the current value.
-However, deriving the random-walk predictions with numerical methods is easier to implement, adapt and build upon.
-Therefore, a numerical approach was used to forecast exchange rate deviations.
-To make these predictions, financial data on exchange rates from Yahoo Finance was gathered using the quantmod-package in \verb|R|.\footnote{The data used to resolve the crowd-prediction questions was sourced from \texttt{xe.com}.
+The financial data on exchange rates was gathered from Yahoo Finance using the quantmod-package in \verb|R|.\footnote{The data used to resolve the crowd-prediction questions was sourced from \texttt{xe.com}.
 In other words, the crowd-prediction is based on other financial data then the random-walk-prediction.
 The difference between the two is small and negligible in comparison to the exchange rate movements and uncertainty in exchange rate expectations displayed.} Exchange rate data was collected on a daily basis from January 5, 2022, until December 31, 2022, which encompassed the resolve time of the questions.
-However, there was an exception for the questions specific to the British Pound, which opened earlier.
+There was an exception for the questions specific to the British Pound, which opened earlier.
 For these cases, exchange rate data was gathered starting from January 1, 2015.
-The predictions of the random-walk-model are generated as follows:\footnote{Exchange rate fluctuations are not observed on weekends - a fact that is brushed over in the Monte-Carlo-Simulation.
-This is insofar relevant as currencies can not depreciate below the threshold on weekends.
+Algorithm 1 describes how the predictions were generated.\footnote{Exchange rate fluctuations are not observed on weekends - a fact that is brushed over in the Monte-Carlo-Simulation.
+This is insofar relevant as currencies cannot depreciate below the threshold on weekends.
 If a currency is close to the depreciation barrier, but there are no more days in which the market is open in the year, the algorithm would still assume a potential depreciation of the currency on each day.
 However, this situation has not turned up in this analysis.}